-Thai Court Dissolves Political Party Who Nominated A Princess For Prime Minister
+Thai Court Dissolves Political Party That Nominated A Princess For Prime Minister

 A court in Thailand has voted unanimously to dissolve an opposition political party that nominated a princess as its sole candidate for prime minister, raising concerns about the fairness and legitimacy of the country's elections on March 24.